comfy/comfortable-mexican-sofa/README.md

     rails g cms
     rake db:migrate

-At this point you should have database structure created, some assets copied to /public directory and initializer set up:
+At this point you should have database structure created, some assets copied to /public directory and [initializer](https://github.com/twg/comfortable-mexican-sofa/blob/master/config/initializers/comfortable_mexican_sofa.rb) set up.

-    ComfortableMexicanSofa.configure do |config|
-      config.cms_title      = 'ComfortableMexicanSofa'
-      config.authentication = 'ComfortableMexicanSofa::HttpAuth'
-    end

-    # Credentials for HttpAuth
-    ComfortableMexicanSofa::HttpAuth.username = 'username'
-    ComfortableMexicanSofa::HttpAuth.password = 'password'

-For a full list of available configuration options and their defaults take a peek in here: [configuration.rb](http://https://github.com/theworkinggroup/comfortable-mexican-sofa/blob/master/lib/comfortable_mexican_sofa/configuration.rb)

 Usage
 -----
 Now you should be able to navigate to http://yoursite/cms-admin

-### Step 1: Create Site
-CMS allows you to run multiple sites from a single installation.
-Each site is attached to a hostname.
-For the first time you'll be prompted to set up the initial site.
-Hostname will be pre-populated so just choose a label.

-### Step 2: Create Layout
+### Step 1: Create Layout
 Before creating pages and populating them with content we need to create a layout.
 Layout is the template of your pages.
 It defines some reusable content (like header and footer, for example) and places where the content goes.
 A very simple layout can look like this:

     <html>